 With over 1.6 billion websites on the Internet, you’ve certainly got your work cut out for you if you want to have one of the best.
 The truth is, by the time you’re finished reading this post, thousands of new websites will be born.
 That being said, it’s best to create a website that is perfect for your audience — and stands out from competitors.

-For whatever reason, if you’re looking for a website revamp, it’s important to come up with a solid website redesign project plan.
+For whatever reason, if you’re looking for a website revamp, it’s important to come up with a solid website redesign project plan (as explained in the video below).

 6-Step website redesign project plan